code-xD/100-days-of-move/docs/Eliza_04.md

-# Move Bot: Character Configuration Guide
+# Move Bot Day 04: Character Configuration Guide

 > Gmove!
 Today we will be discussing in depth about character configuration file, which is a separate entity but encapsulates the response behavior of the agent.